 In 1918, Virgile Galleron acquired 402 acres in Rutherford with the purpose of farming the land.

 Founded by James O’Neil Sullivan, a visionary and pioneer.
 Nearly 60 years later the 26-acre Rutherford property was purchased from the Galleron family.
 With the encouragement of friend and legendary winemaker André Tchelistcheff, Merlot and Cabernet Sauvignon vines were planted in gravelly-sandy loam.

 Jim’s passion for creating great wine predated the 1976 Judgment of Paris which famously recognized Napa Valley wines as among the best in the world.

 Jim Sullivan’s interest in wine was ignited in the 1950s with a simple grape arbor given to him and his new bride as a wedding gift and he began to make wine at home before moving his family to Rutherford and establishing Sullivan in 1972.

-At the center of the property, the family residence is a unique architectural jewel, built geometric precision and cardinal representation.
+At the center of the property, the family residence is a unique architectural jewel, built with geometric precision and cardinal representation.
 James O’Neil Sullivan worked with celebrated architect John Marsh Davis, known as one of the most acclaimed representatives of the Frank Lloyd Wright aesthetic.